 Local, state, and federal funds may be used as cash match.
+Previously awarded ODOT Safe Routes to School grant funds cannot be used as match.
 Applicants should note that if federal funds for an open federal project are used as match or if the project is combined with a federal project, the funds will become federalized and as a result the project must meet all federal requirements.
 Once SRTS funds are allocated, grantees cannot combine a SRTS project with a federal project and federalize the funds.